The Committee consisted of the following Members:

 This amendment aligns the long title of the Bill with its contents on the basis that, as well as amending the Housing Act 1996, it also amends the Homelessness (Suitability of Accommodation) (England) Order 2012 (see clause 12).

-And finally, this minor amendment removes the reference to the Housing Act 1996 from the long title of the Bill.
+Finally, this minor amendment removes the reference to the Housing Act 1996 from the long title of the Bill.
 The Bill also makes changes to the Homelessness (Suitability of Accommodation) (England) Order 2012, so the reference is incorrect.

 Amendment 15 agreed to.